-Although machines will make you bigger and stronger, they don’t train complete human movement patterns that are needed for you to move.
+Machines can make you bigger and stronger, however, they cannot teach you complete human movement patterns that you will need to move.

-Machines limits your movement to a specific path and usually that means you’re unable to move the way the body was designed thereby neglecting the stabilizing muscles which can cause injury or poor posture on a long run.
+Machines restrict your movement to a specific path, which means you cannot move the way your body was designed, ignoring the stabilizing muscles and risking injury or poor posture in the long run.

-Machines are a lot harder to set up for an home gym and even expensive to buy unlike free weights which are easier to set up and are cheaper.
+Machines are a lot harder to set up for a home gym and even expensive to buy unlike free weights which are easier to set up and are cheaper.

 So, what’s the best?

 Free weights are best when: